Ashanti 1896 : a bloodless campaign in West Africa.

 The main British column entered an almost deserted city on 17th January 1896 after a hot and arduous journey of twelve days along a mud road and through scrubland and the dense Adansi forest.
 They brought with them the Governor of the Gold Coast, William Maxwell, CMG, who would formally take control and establish a Resident in a new fort to be built in Kumassi.
 British rule was proclaimed in the city’s main square after the public submission of an understandably reluctant Ashanti king.

-With little ado, the Asantehene himself, the royal family and other leading officials and dignitaries were placed under arrest and escorted to Elmina on the coast.
+With little ado, the Asantehene himself, the royal family and other leading officials and dignitaries were – to their great surprise – placed under arrest and escorted to Elmina on the coast.
 Prempeh was initially exiled to the Seychelles but was allowed to return as a private citizen in 1920.
-The sacred symbol of Ashanti power, “the golden stool” – more of an icon than an actual throne – was left in place but demands for its surrender were a leading factor in the Ashanti uprising of 1900.
+The sacred symbol of Ashanti power, “the golden stool” – more of an icon than an actual throne – was left in place but British demands for its surrender were a leading factor in the Ashanti uprising of 1900.
 This was a much more ferocious and demanding affair at a time when Britain’s armed forces were already stretched in China and South Africa and was eventually suppressed by a purely colonial force.

 With this comparative ease, the huge Ashanti empire came under British control, annexed to the Gold Coast.
-But because of the rigours of the climate and the continuous drain on the men, Scott’s main force remained in Kumassi for less than a week before heading back to the Gold Coast with their captives, leaving only a small garrison of mainly West India Regiment and local Hausas to build the new fort and residency.
+But because of the rigours of the climate and the continuous drain on the men, Scott’s main force remained in Kumassi for less than a week before heading back to the Gold Coast with their captives, leaving only a small garrison of mainly West African Regiment and local Hausas to build the new fort and residency.
 Most of the Special Service Corps left the capital on 22nd January 1896 and were back on the coast by 5th February; they left on 8th in the Coromandel and Manila after what had been only a fortnight’s campaign!
 The expedition’s commanding officer recorded that “the conduct of the men was excellent and the greatest credit is due to all ranks for the soldierlike spirit shewn during a trying march in an unhealthy climate.”

 It was certainly one of the fastest and most efficiently-managed colonial expeditions in the era of British tropical expansion.
 All the men received a war service gratuity and the medal shown – to a great deal of carping and scorn from armchair generals who thought that the whole exploit hardly merited an award at all!
 Two anonymous correspondents writing in Spinks “War Medal Record” in 1896 voiced the opinion of many.
 One wrote: “If it be true, as we have been informed, that a medal is to be given for the late Ashantee Expedition, it is time to ask when this shower of decorations is likely to cease?”; another agreed, blustering that “The Ashantee Star is wholly uncalled for and borders on the ridiculous”.
 Although the campaign was bloodless and lasted only a few weeks, these critics failed to recognise that at comparatively little cost and effort a huge swathe of territory had been secured for the Empire and that larger British interests in West Africa had been protected from possible French envelopment.